 The latest additional to the European Aman portfolio, it was famously chosen by George Clooney for his 2014 nuptials

-Guests arriving by boat will enter by the formal 'porta d’acqua’ into a vast, beamed reception with marble chequered flooring and original frescos.James Ferguson
+Guests arriving by boat will enter by the formal 'porta d’acqua’ into a vast, beamed reception with marble chequered flooring and original frescos.Scott Dunn team

-Scott Dunn is proud to offer our guests this magnificent new hotel housed in a lovingly restored palazzo on the Grand Canal.
-Built in 1550 by a wealthy merchant family, this stunning edifice has been restored and renovated it to the highest specifications, making it Venice's latest must-visit hotel.
+Built in 1550 by a wealthy merchant family, this stunning edifice has been restored and renovated it to the highest specifications, making it Venice's must-visit hotel.

 Back in 1865 the palazzo's owners hired architect Michelangelo Guggenheim to redecorate the piano nobile – the main living area of the palazzo.
 As a leading light in Neo-Renaissance and Rococo styles he re-imagined the space making it one of Venice's finest examples of these styles still surviving.
 His work has been restored to its former glory for guests to enjoy as part of their experience at Aman Venice.